cvqnguyen/formula_1_exploration/README.md

 The p-value was outputted to be 0.0 which can be assummed that the value was very low (< 0.01)

-## Goals
+## Further Research

 The goals are to determine what resources and factors increase or decrease the likelihood of winning a F1 race.
-Some of the factors to examine are pole positions, fastest laps, engine manufacturers, chassis manufacturers, and tire compositions, home country track advantage, among many others.
+Some of the other factors to examine are engine manufacturers, chassis manufacturers, home country track advantage, driver age, among many others.